CarstenGermer/PlayWrite/USERDOCUMENTATION.md

 The name of the quest as taken from the directory name your myquest.qwt is in.
 ### Role
 Your role and name, used by players to address and interact with you.
 It's taken from the name of the myquest.qwt.
-### Table of players name and their current section of the quest
+### Table of players name. current section of the quest and time they advanced to that
-As soon as QuestWrite identifies players interacting with you by saying your name in general chat it stores the players name together with the information which section of the quest this player is in.
+As soon as QuestWrite identifies players interacting with you by saying your name in general chat the players name together with the information which section of the quest this player is in and the time at which they advanced to that section is stored and displayed here.
 You can double-click a line in this list to set the information for the following three buttons.
+QuestWrite stores a history of participants interactions in memory and writes info to file on export.
 ### Last interaction with
 The name of the last player interacting with you.
 ### Button 'Player Name'